Disordered complex networks: energy optimal lattices and persistent homology: Introduction and main ideas

+by using a basis $\mathbf{e}_1, \dots, \mathbf{e}_d$ of the vector space $\R^d$.
 A particularly interesting case of this arises when $\g$ is Gaussian on $\R^d$ with mean 0 and variance $\s^2$, entailing that $\s$ automatically becomes a tuning parameter in the model.
 Another important consideration is the choice of the lattice $\L$, which, as we shall see in Section \ref{sec:energy-optimality}, will have a significant impact on the Signal to Interference plus Noise Ratio and will lead to interesting mathematical connections with energy optimality.
 Finally, as demonstrated in Section \ref{sec:conv-Poisson}, disordered Gaussian lattices interpolate continuously between the original lattice and the Poisson point process with the same density, as the noise parameter $\s$ varies.
 This provides us the opportunity to tune the parameter $\s$ so as to achieve a desired balance between structure and randomness in the network.